Skip to main content

 How two bold sisters set up a business in the very citadel of masculine prerogative: 1870s Wall Street

-Today there are few areas of human activity where women are still absent.
+Today, there are few areas of human activity where women are still absent.
 The nation’s most populous state has sent two to the United States Senate, where they sit with six others.
 The Supreme Court has two female justices.
 All four branches of the armed services now have female combat pilots.
-And a woman not only managed to climb to the top of the greasy pole of British politics in recent decades, she utterly dominated it for eleven years.
+And a woman not only managed to climb to the top of the greasy pole of British politics in recent decades, she utterly dominated it for 11 years.

 But the next time there is a busy day on Wall Street, take a close look at the inevitable television pictures of the floor of the New York Stock Exchange.
-Except for the electronics it might still be the 1920s, for the floor remains a masculine preserve.
+Except for the electronics, it might still be the 1920s, for the floor remains a masculine preserve.

 And while women are increasingly present behind the scenes on Wall Street these days, the Street was probably the last major area of the American economy to have women move into positions of real power.
 It was only in 1967, after all, that a woman first held a seat on the Exchange.

 Imagine, then, the public reaction when two women decided to open a Wall Street brokerage house of their own not in 1967 but in 1870, a full half-century before women were even guaranteed the right to vote.
 As you might expect, these were no ordinary women; they were Victoria Woodhull and her younger sister, Tennessee Claflin, two only-in-America originals.
-An interesting biography of Victoria Woodhull, The Woman Who Ran for President , by Lois Beachy Underbill, appeared earlier this year.
+An interesting biography of Victoria Woodhull, The Woman Who Ran for President, by Lois Beachy Underbill, appeared earlier this year.

 Victoria Woodhull was born in 1838 and was named for the queen who had ascended the British throne the previous year.
 Her father, Buck Claflin, was a jack-of-all-trades, always looking for the main chance and the fast buck and never finding it.
 A devoted entrepreneur, he lacked the ability, and the honesty, to make a success of anything for very long.
 He would spend much of his life one jump ahead of the sheriff.